• Skip to primary navigation

 Sitr-Fry

 • Heat wok or pan to high.
-Once the wok gets really hot (smoke is coming out), add 1 tablespoon corn oil.
+Once the wok gets really hot (smoke is coming out), add 1 tablespoon oil.
 Fry marinated chicken for one minute.

 Video